Filtered Out

 Tara was quite a girl, one of a kind.

-And it's just too bad she never got to live too.
+And it's just too bad she never got to live

-For all us to find out her full potential.
+for all us to find out her full potential.

+Fortunately, near-freezing temperatures helped forensic investigators.
 Her body appeared to be fairly well preserved.

 I remember thinking at the time that I hope that means that we're going to have some good evidence.

 But the crime scene itself was another matter.
+It was a dumping ground.

 It was a ravine where people dumped their tires, their stoves.